The worst day for Nvidia's stock since last spring drags Wall Street lower

 “Agentic AI is a tailwind for our business,” CEO Marc Benioff said.

-Stocks of companies in industries as far flung as trucking logistics and financial services have likewise come under sudden and aggressive attacks this year by investors who fear their businesses may lose out to AI or even become obsolete.
+Companies in industries as far flung as trucking logistics and financial services have also seen their stocks come under sudden and aggressive attacks this year by investors who fear their businesses may lose out to AI or even become obsolete.

-The sharpest swings have hit software companies, and a widely followed ETF that tracks the industry rose 2% Thursday to trim its loss for the year so far to 22%.
+The sharpest swings have hit software companies, and a widely followed ETF that tracks the industry rose 2.1% Thursday to trim its loss for the year so far below 22%.

-Some of the sharpest swings in financial markets were for oil, where prices swiveled as the United States and Iran held indirect talks about Iran’s nuclear program.
+Some of the sharpest swings in financial markets were for oil, where prices swung sharply as the United States and Iran held indirect talks about Iran’s nuclear program.

 A peaceful solution would remove the threat of war, which investors worry could block the global flow of oil and drive up its price.
 The U.S. military has already built up the largest force of American warships and aircraft in the Middle East in decades, which has raised the stakes.
 The current round of talks feels “make or break,” according to strategists at Macquarie.